 There are over 15,000 species of plants that have been used for food by humans.
 Today only 150 of these are commercially cultivated to any extent.
 There are over 10,000 apple varieties.
 Today only a few dozen are grown commercially and those are from six original selections.
 Where does all that diversity go?
-You could say time passed them by or maybe we just forgot about them and were lost.
+You could say time passed them by or maybe we just forgot about them and became lost in our own tastes.
 Likely it is our love of uniformity.
 Modern agriculture loves uniformity-the cultivar or variety is the goal.
 Everything needs to be the same over and over again.
 Why do all corn fields look alike?
 That really isn’t how corn grows in the ‘wild’ or left to breed on its own.
 We made it that way.
 For the farmer and the consumer uniformity is desirable.
 Unfortunately it brings us our demise as well.
 These types of highly homogenized plants with their genetically identical populations makes a response to an environmental calamity difficult if not impossible.
 We have frozen them in time with little chance of the population as a whole to change.
+This is what the plant breeder has created.
 Come to think of it, where are the new food plants and why don’t we see those replacing our corn and soybean fields as well as finding them available to the gardening public?
+They are around in small amounts but it is more or less a highly specialized market.
 Is it possible we can have a diverse and delicious environment filled with healthy plants?
 That question was really the beginning of Oikos Tree Crops.
 My answer was to find and grow these new food plants yet at the same time not ‘breed’ them to any large degree.
 I wanted to use their wild counterparts to make their culture easier and more successful.
 The end goal was to make our ‘home’ food production more aligned with the laws of nature.
 If you are interested in creating, preserving and expanding the limits of new food plants then you have come to the right place.
 Botany falls away and so does the strict confines of where does a plant grow whether it is defined as local, global, native or exotic.
 Flavor and nutrition are the new goals.
 If you want a new crop, you need to start with new seed.
-This is the goal of Oikos Tree Crops as well as a means to share my personal journey with these plants.
+This is the goal of Oikos Tree Crops.
+This was my means to share my personal journey with these plants.

 Having multiple flavors, textures and nutrition can only come from a population of genetically different plants.
 This is the way much of our ancestors ate by collecting and growing from large colonies of plants all a little different from each other.
 Nutrition from a population of plants is more complete with a broader range of nutrients compared to a single selection.
 Even the wild plants were often kept as a sort of back up to the cultivated selections.
 The genetic basis of agriculture lies in these wild and ‘unimproved’ plants but not as a last resort like we have now.
 Today we sneak off with a gene or trait to put it in its modern day version and call it good only to be create another problem left to a future plant breeder.
 Instead we should use these seed strains or selections as is to encapsulate the population and carry it forward as a whole rather than an individual.
 This can be done with woody plants as well as finding new species of annuals and perennials that have been forgotten over time.
 Everything starts with the seed.
 Having diverse populations of plants grown from seed in a variety of habitats will create better health and well being for humans.
-That should be our biological legacy.
+That should be our biological legacy not native or non native.
+Instead world plants represent our world population within the borders of the country the plants are growing.

 Our Ecos leaf represents a strain of plant produced from us through open pollination done by selecting different hybrids, species, geographical races and other non cultivar based plant breeding.
 Plants grown from these unique individuals are selected for traits that make them more desirable from a horticultural or agricultural standpoint.
 These characteristics are passed down through the seed into future generations.
 The characteristics may include increased disease resistance, hardiness, productivity, growth rate or fruit quality.
 Each plant has within it a natural variation and we use that variation to make our ECOS selections.
 Our plantings for seed production help us create the next generation of plants available to you.
 Look for the leaf!